 This procedure is straightforward, but you’ll need your putter, a long, flat ruler (ideally four feet long), and a level work table.
 It’s recommended not to take a putter measurement outside because the ground isn’t always a level surface to work with.

-Step 2: Purchase a putter set
+Step 2: Purchase a putter set.

 When measuring a putter, it’s best to do it with the putter head on the ground.
 You can acquire an accurate measurement when the putter’s head is level on the ground.
 Check the putter’s center to see if it’s level on the ground.
-Holding the putter in any way that causes it to not rest flat is a no-no.
+Holding the putter in any way that causes it not to rest flat is a no-no.

 Step 3: Take measurements